GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim2.md

 !!!
 Note
     This section requires basic knowledge of HTTP at programming or scripting (eg. bash) level.

-The **client_credentials** grant chosen allows us to obtain a token very easily: just make a POST to the token endpoint passing the recently-created client credentials.
+The **client_credentials** grant chosen allows us to obtain a token by making a POST to the token endpoint passing the recently-created client credentials.
 Do the following:

 - Locate the token endpoint of Gluu server: visit `https://<your-gluu-host>/.well-known/openid-configuration` and search the property labeled **token_endpoint**